pixielabs/balrog/README.md

 Balrog is a lightweight authorization library for Ruby on Rails >= 5 written by [Pixie Labs](https://pixielabs.io) that can protect your routes.
-Balrog can be configured to authorize users using a simple password or Single Sign-on or both.
+Balrog can be configured to authorize users using a simple password or single sign-on or both.

 - If you choose to protect your routes with a password, the password will be stored as a password hash, not plain text, and Balrog provides a lightweight